 I work as a Project Coordinator, implementing two programs within the North Carolina Farmworker Health Program (NCFHP) among a service area of around 1,000 Spanish-speaking farmworkers.
 NCFHP is a federal health program through the Office of Rural Health, located within the NC Department of Health and Human Services (NC DHHS).
-This program provides health services, resources, and education to Spanish-speaking farmworkers.
+This program provides health services, resources, and health education to Spanish-speaking farmworkers.
 There are many organizations within this program that work towards protecting farmworkers and their dependents in NC.

 The projects I am working on relate to behavioral health and emergency preparedness.
 I am stationed at one of the organizations within NCFHP, where I implement these projects among their service area of farmworkers in rural southeastern NC.
 This region, in particular, presents significant challenges for public health because not only is it drastically underserved, but the entire service area of farmworkers resides in high flood risk zones year-round.
 In the event of a natural disaster, there is always a threat of devastation, as evidenced by Hurricane Florence in 2018.